-Official: Trump senior adviser Jared Kushner travels to Iraq
+Trump's son-in-law slated to make a visit to Iraq Monday

-NEW YORK — President Trump's son-in-law and senior adviser, Jared Kushner, is visiting Iraq with the chairman of the Joint Chiefs of Staff, an official said Sunday night.
+NEW YORK — President Donald Trump's son-in-law and senior adviser, Jared Kushner, is due to spend Monday in Iraq with the chairman of the Joint Chiefs of Staff, a senior administration official said.

-Details about the trip to the Middle East with Gen. Joseph Dunford were not released.
-A senior administration official said Kushner wanted to see the situation in Iraq for himself and show support for the Iraqi government.
-The official wasn't authorized to speak about confidential meetings by name and demanded anonymity.
+The official did not release additional details about the trip in which Kushner is accompanying Joint Chiefs of Staff chairman Gen. Joseph Dunford.
+The official said that Kushner wanted to see the situation in Iraq for himself and show support for the Baghdad government.

+The administration official who provided the information late Sunday wasn't authorized to speak about confidential meetings by name and demanded anonymity.

 Kushner's West Wing portfolio is robust.
 He has been deeply involved with presidential staffing, recently launched a task force meant to modernize government using lessons drawn from the private sector, and has played the role of shadow diplomat, advising on relations with the Middle East, Canada and Mexico.